Brillar0101/NeuralCard/README.md

 A business card that runs a neural network.

-A credit-card-sized PCB (85.6 x 54 mm) carrying an ESP32-S3, a 6-axis IMU,
-and 24 LEDs arranged as the network it actually runs: 6 input neurons, 8 hidden, 10 output.
+It is a credit-card-sized PCB, 85.6 by 54 mm, carrying an ESP32-S3, a 6-axis IMU, and 24 LEDs laid out as the network it actually runs: 6 input neurons, 8 hidden, 10 output.
 You hold the card, draw a digit in the air, and the LEDs light with the real activations as inference runs.
-The brightest output neuron is the guess.
+Brightest output neuron wins.

-The front artwork *is* the network diagram — synapse lines drawn at three stroke weights, the way a trained model's weights differ.
-The card also carries an NFC tag with a PCB coil antenna, so tapping a phone opens [princetekki.com/card](https://www.princetekki.com/card) and offers a vCard.
+The front artwork is the network diagram.
+The synapse lines are drawn at three stroke weights, the way a trained model's weights differ.
+There is also an NFC tag with a coil antenna etched into the copper, so tapping a phone opens [princetekki.com/card](https://www.princetekki.com/card) and offers a vCard.
-That works with a dead battery or no battery at all: the tag is powered by the phone's own RF field.
+That works with a dead battery, or no battery at all, because the phone's own field powers the tag.

 ![front](render/NeuralCard_front_v21.png)
 ![back](render/NeuralCard_back_v21.png)